-Public Health Connected envisions a world in which public health professionals live fulfilling lives while making a positive impact on the health of communities.
+Public Health Connected envisions a world in which public health professionals are empowered to live fulfilling, impactful lives.

-Our mission is to strengthen the community of public health professionals by providing them with resources that promote resilience and offering platforms and opportunities to connect with each other, so that they are empowered to face the challenges of working in public health.
+Our mission is to offer opportunities for public health professionals to connect and grow as individuals, thereby strengthening our community to face the challenges of working in public health.